Love Alliance

 In 2019, people who use drugs, LGBTIQ+ people and sex workers accounted for 62% of new HIV infections worldwide, an increase of 15% compared to 2018.
 Causes for this increase are stigma and discrimination, together with other social inequalities and exclusion.
 Despite the urgency and needs, only 2% of current global HIV financing goes to programming for these key populations, and even less goes directly to communities and their organisations.
 There is an urgent need for securing the sexual and reproductive health and rights of all people.

-The Love Alliance is based on the premise that to end AIDS, the groups most affected by the epidemic need to be at the centre of the response.
-We build on existing evidence on the effectiveness of rights-based responses that focus on and meaningfully engage LGBTIQ+ people, sex workers, people who use drugs, with specific attention for people living with HIV, women and young people within these communities.
+The Love Alliance was founded on the premise that to end AIDS, the groups most affected by the epidemic need to be at the centre of the response.
+Throughout the programme, we built on existing evidence on the effectiveness of rights-based responses that focus on and meaningfully engage LGBTIQ+ people, sex workers, people who use drugs, with specific attention for people living with HIV, women and young people within these communities.

 Objectives